-The King IV Report is a voluntary code or guide which sets out various principles and best practices that governance structures of companies in South Africa striving to achieve good governance should follow.

-Corporate governance, for purposes of the King IV Report is defined as the exercise of ethical and effective leadership by governing bodies, aimed at the achievement of certain governance outcomes, such as ethical culture, good performance, effective control and legitimacy.
+The King IV Report is a voluntary code or guide which sets out various principles and best practices that companies in South Africa, through their governance structures, should consider following.
+Corporate governance, for purposes of the King IV Report, is defined as the exercise of ethical and effective leadership by governing bodies, aimed at the achievement of certain governance outcomes.